Victoria Police Department: History

 On July 8, 1858, Vancouver Island Governor James Douglas appointed Augustus Pemberton as commissioner of police for the then-British colony.
 Policing in Victoria pre-dated the city's founding (1862).
 Pemberton's appointment was published locally on July 17, 1858.
 The Governor had enlisted ten Jamaican men from San Francisco to form a police force.
 They arrived in Fort Victoria in April 1858 aboard the steamship, Commodore.
 They wore simple blue wool uniforms with tall blue hats.
 A red sash denoted their authority.
 The force only lasted about two months and was disbanded because of the racial strife the men attracted.

 The department was a shared Crown colony, province and city establishment through until the mid-1870s when control and oversight of the department was left with the young City of Victoria.

-The VicPD honours the memory of five officers who have lost their lives serving the citizens of Greater Victoria; the first officer, Constable Johnston Cochrane, was murdered in 1859 and his death is marked as the first known law enforcement death in the Province of British Columbia.
-The most recent line of duty death was a motorcycle incident that caused the death of Constable Earle Doyle in 1959.
-The VicPD and their associated Victoria Police Historical Society placed a memorial cairn at their headquarters on Caledonia Avenue inscribing all five names.
+The VicPD honours the memory of six officers who have lost their lives serving the citizens of Greater Victoria; the first officer, Constable Johnston Cochrane, was murdered in 1859 and his death is marked as the first known law enforcement death in the Province of British Columbia.
+The most recent line of duty death was the death of Constable Ian Jordan in 2018.
+Cst.
+Jordan had been tragically injured in a vehicle crash in 1987.
+The VicPD and their associated Victoria Police Historical Society placed a memorial cairn at their headquarters on Caledonia Avenue inscribing all six names.